Anderson art museum hosts 24th annual student show

 Mikulski encouraged folks to come and be impressed, saying admission is free and young artists need community support.

-The show will last for two weeks at the museum, 32 W. 10th St. More information's on the museum's website at www.andersonart.org.
+The show will last for two weeks at the museum, 32 W. 10th St. Admission is $3 for adults; students are free.